 who said to him, “Run, speak to this young man,

-The second angel dispatches the first angel to quickly tell the young man taking measurements for the city walls that it was not necessary.
+The second angel dispatched the first angel to quickly tell the young man taking measurements for the city walls that it was not necessary.

 saying: ‘Jerusalem shall be inhabited as towns without walls, because of the multitude of men and livestock in it.

 The future Jerusalem will be a city without walls.
-The city will be of such substantial size that it can hold the population explosion of both men and beasts.
+The city will be of such substantial size that it will be able to hold the population explosion of both men and beasts.

 The remnant returned to Jerusalem amid its destruction.
-In 445 BC, the walls needed to be built under Nehemiah, but the point in this verse is no walls would be built in the Millennial kingdom because Jehovah will be its walls.
+In 445 BC, the walls needed to be built under Nehemiah, but the point in this verse is that no walls will be built in the Millennial kingdom because Jehovah will be its walls.

 For I [emphatic],’ says the Lord, ‘will be a wall of fire all around her [Jerusalem],